Helping you live life to the fullest.

 At Tower Health, we have an inpatient brain injury program at Reading Hospital Rehabilitation in Wyomissing.
 The inpatient program brings together a team of neurologists, neurosurgeons, and neurointerventionalists to evaluate and treat your complex condition.
 We also provide intensive outpatient neurorehabilitation to help you continue to make improvements and restore your quality of life.

 When you or your loved one has a stroke, rehabilitation begins immediately.
 Our team of specialists begin therapy at your hospital bedside.
 As you get stronger and are discharged from the hospital, we begin outpatient rehabilitation to help you gain strength, improve function, including eating, swallowing, communicating, and cognitive skills.
-We also connect you with others that have had a stroke through our stroke support group [link to support groups] so that you have the support of the entire community.
+We also connect you with others that have had a stroke through our stroke support group so that you have the support of the entire community.